apache/arrow/docs/source/python/integration/dataset.rst

 out of the dataset.
 The protocol supports getting data as a single stream or as a series of tasks which may be distributed.

-From the perspective of a user, this looks something like
+From the perspective of a user, the code looks like:

 .. code-block:: python